 These candy-cane shaped cookies have gone through a lot of hemming, hawing, and testing over the years.
-I love the idea, but the final result is never quite perfection.
+I love the idea, but the final result was never quite perfection.
 Last year, the texture was not tender enough and the peppermint flavor not pronounced enough.
 They looked pretty, but well…

-But this year, with a few minor alterations, I FINALLY have the absolute best candy cane cookie I have ever tasted.
+But this year, with a few minor alterations, I FINALLY have the absolute best candy cane butter cookie I have ever tasted.
 So what made the difference?

 First, I cut back the flour a little.
 Now the two ropes of dough are soft enough to more easily adhere to each other.
 A lighter dough also enables the cookies to benefit from the rising action provided by the baking powder.
-The structure is more open and the baked cookies are now light, crisp, and tender–which is typically called melt-in-your mouth.
+The structure is more open and the baked cookies are now light, crisp, and tender–which is typically called melt-in-your-mouth.

 Fourth, I tripled the amount of peppermint I usually use, from 1 teaspoon to 1 tablespoon.